 Dr. Nelson Mortimer Jackson was born on the 15th of September, 1847 in Eastern Ontario near Portland.
 Dr. Jackson was the 6th of 12 children born to Thomas Jackson and the former Celinda Hawley.
-He was the 5th of 10 children.
 His siblings were; Mary Ann Jackson, Benjamin F. Jackson, John Hawley Jackson, Rubin Freeman Jackson, Cornelius Erastus Jackson, Lorinda Jackson, Emily Jane Jackson, George Edwin Jackson, Laura Jackson, Dianna Jackson and Lavinia Jackson.
 According to the 1871 census Dr. Jackson was a carpenter, like his father in Kingston Twp.

-The 1882 Ontario Medical Register recorded that Dr. Nelson M. Jackson became a member of the College of Physicians and Surgeons on the 24th of April, 1876 and he was living in Port Lambton, (Lambton County).
-Do to the close proximity of Port Lambton to Chatham-Kent, Dr. Jackson attended to patients in Wallaceburg and the surrounding area as his name appears on birth and death records
+The 1878 Ontario Medical Register recorded that Dr. Nelson M. Jackson became a member of the College of Physicians and Surgeons on the 24th of April, 1876 and he was practicing medicine in Port Lambton (Lambton County) and Bothwell (Chatham-Kent).
+Dr. Jackson also attended to patients in Wallaceburg and the surrounding area.

 Dr. Jackson was married to Margaret Ann McDonald.
-She was the 2nd of 8 children born to John Duncan McDonald and Margaret McDonald.
-She was born in Port Lambton on the 1st of November, 1854.
+Mrs. Jackson was born in Port Lambton on the 1st of November, 1854.
+She was the 2nd of 8 children born to John Duncan McDonald and Margery Ann McDonald.
 Her father listed his occupation on the 1861 census as a mariner and on the 1871 census as an engineer.
 Her siblings were; Duncan McDonald, William Henry McDonald, Mary Ellen McDonald, Matilda Ann McDonald (died in 1881 at the age of 20 of a lung ailment), Adeline McDonald, Agnes McDonald and David Cameron McDonald (died in 1885 at the age of 14 of typhoid).

 According to the 1881 census, the family was living in Port Lambton with Dr. Jackson’s widowed mother Celinda.